sanket-qp/flickr_crawler/README.md

 # flickr_crawler
 Simple Flickr Crawler

-This is a simple library for crawling *search result pages* of flickr.com. it uses python's multiprocessing module to crawl the webpages and collects the metadata about photos in parallel.
+This is a simple library for crawling **search results pages** of flickr.com. it uses python's multiprocessing module to crawl the webpages and collects the metadata about photos in parallel.

 ## Quick Start
 ```python